Alamofire/Alamofire/README.md

 - If you **want to contribute**, submit a pull request.

 ## Installation

+> For application targets that do not support embedded frameworks, such as iOS 7, Alamofire can be integrated by including the `Alamofire.swift` source file directly, and making the appropriate changes to calling semantics.

 _Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using Alamofire in your project requires the following steps:_